|

 and Nature Walks:

-In addition to the walk DOWN to Anse La Roche, you can also hike UP to
+In addition to the walk DOWN to Anse La

 scenic walks include:

-up to the hospital in Belair for a great
+* Up to the hospital in Belair for a great

 view of the bay and town

-through the national park around the northern
+* Through the national park around the

-tip of the island, past Gun Point (which is technically part of
+tip of the island, past Gun Point

-another country)
+another

-to Windward where you can take the boat to
+country) * To Windward where you can take the boat to

 Petit Martinique (see “Visitors Guide” for schedule)